Why should you consider the addition of a breakout space in your next office refurbishment?

 A break out area describes any space open to employees or visitors that is separate from their usual working area.
 It can be a place for employees to relax, eat their lunch and even hold informal meetings.
-Giving employees a break from a computer screen also complies with health and safety laws which require staff to take frequent breaks from their work stations when computers are being used.
+Giving employees a break from a computer screen is essential in terms of complying with health and safety laws.
+Staff are required to take frequent breaks from their work stations when computers are being used.

-Small to medium companies can sometimes see a break out area as an unnecessary luxury that the company cannot afford but employers should consider the benefits and how this will impact on the company’s performance before ruling out an office break out area.
+Small to medium companies can sometimes see a break out area as an unnecessary luxury that the company cannot afford but employers should consider the benefits and how this will impact the company’s performance.

 What kind of furniture to choose?

-Break out areas are mainly for providing somewhere employees can go to give them time away from their screen or the stress of every day working life.
-They can also be used for spur of the moment meet-ups with fellow employees or informal meetings with clients.
+Break out areas are a great place for employees to take time away from their screens and unwind from the stress of the day.
+They can also be used for spur of the moment or informal meetings.

-Remember to provide different types of seating if the space is available.
-Canteen chairs or multipurpose chairs around a central table provides somewhere meetings can be held or lunch can be eaten whilst soft furnishings, such as tub chairs or sofas, can make employees feel relaxed and comfortable when having a break.
+It’s important to provide different types of seating, such as canteen chairs or multipurpose chairs around a central table.
+This can be used for both meetings and for employees to have their lunch.
+Soft furnishings, such as tub chairs or sofas, can also make employees feel relaxed and comfortable when having a break.